 It also serves the safety purpose of preventing accidental falls.

 Moreover, it can also be used to increase the aesthetic appearance of the staircase.

-The entire framework of balusters along with the handrail is called balustrade. it an important staircase component.
+The entire framework of balusters along with the handrail is called a balustrade. it is an important staircase component.